kunal-gohrani/TerraWeek/day03/README.md

 Remember the .pem file that we downloaded from AWS earlier?
 Go to the folder it was downloaded in and run these commands `chmod 400 <.PEM FILE>` and `ssh -i <.PEM FILE> ubuntu@<PUBLIC-IP>`.
 Make sure to replace <.PEM FILE> with the name of the pem file downloaded, and <PUBLIC-IP> with the public IP of the instance that we deployed.
 ![image](https://github.com/kunal-gohrani/TerraWeek/assets/47574597/0e96132e-175a-4510-a170-f06cb631cbb1)

+Congratulations on successfully deploying the EC2 instance with SSH Access allowed!

+# Terraform State File
+Every terraform project you create and apply will create a file by the name of `teraform.tfstate`, This file is known as **terraform state file**.

+Think of Terraform state files like a detailed blueprint of your infrastructure.
+They keep track of every little detail - from what resources are there to how they're connected.
+This is super important because Terraform uses this info to make sure everything is in the right place.

+Now, imagine a scenario where the state files are inadvertently deleted.
+This action can have serious consequences.
+Without the state files, Terraform loses track of the existing resources and their configurations.
+It's similar to erasing the blueprint of a building while construction is still underway.
+Any further operations on the infrastructure become highly risky, as Terraform won't have a reliable reference point to understand the current state.
+This underscores the critical importance of safeguarding and managing your Terraform state files diligently.

+You can view the contents of `terraform.tfstate` file anytime but make sure to never change the contents of it manually.

+# Provisioners in Terraform